• Level of education

 Syllabus

-The M1 "Coastal Engineering and Coastal Dynamics" masters are on an integration course at the beginning of the year in an emblematic coastal location, over several days.
-They are joined from time to time by students from the M1 "Water & Coastal" master's program and by students from the M2 "Coastal Engineering and Coastal Dynamics" program, for a one-day thematic seminar based on the inaugural course and a pair of specialist lectures.
-Each student or pair of students benefits from a personalized accompaniment for the realization of his analysis note.
+The M1 Master's students in "Coastal Engineering and Sustainable Coastal Dynamics" take part in an integration internship at the beginning of the year in an iconic coastal location, lasting several days.
+They are occasionally joined by students from the M1 master's program in "Water & Coastline" and students from the M2 master's program in "Coastal Engineering and Coastal Dynamics" for a day-long thematic seminar based on the inaugural course and a pair of lectures by specialists.
+Each student or pair of students receives personalized support in writing their analysis paper.

-The inaugural course covers the following topic: Definition of the concept of coastline.
-Classification of coastlines, typology (barrier, lido, berm, beach top, etc.), typical profiles (cliffs, sandy systems, estuaries, mangroves, reefs, etc.), global distribution, state of health of coastlines, overall morphologies (spits, chains of spits, floating spits, crenellated bays, points, etc.).
-Notion of WWB allowing to generalize the concept of coastline (and thus the scope of this course and training) to many continental environments (epicontinental seas, large lakes, mega-lagoon, etc.).
-Illustrated examples of coastlines, WWB and Iwwb index.
+The inaugural lecture covers the following topics: Definition of the concept of coastline.
+Classification of coastlines, typology (barrier, lido, berm, beach top, etc.), typical profiles (cliffs, sandy systems, estuaries, mangroves, reefs, etc.), global distribution, state of health of coastlines, overall morphologies (spits, spit chains, floating spits, indented bays, points, etc.).
+Concept of WWB allowing the concept of coastline (and therefore the scope of this course and training) to be generalized to many continental environments (epicontinental seas, large lakes, mega-lagoons, etc.).
+Illustrated examples of coastlines, WWB, and Iwwb index.

-The entire module, from its presentation to its evaluation, takes place
+The entire module, from presentation to evaluation, takes place

 Read more